Elhamyali/elhamyali.github.io/README.md

 ## UX Researcher & Data Scientist

----
+I help people make informed decisions that support the climate using data, storytelling, and research.
+I uncover deeper truths about the world and the human experience.
+And I reveal stories that shift norms and shape conversations.

-📈 I help local and state governments, public health agencies, startups, and civic tech groups uncover behavioral insights about their users through evidence-based research and build equity-focused, actionable data products—from maps and dashboards to case studies—so they can make informed and impactful decisions that improve the lives of their communities.
+📈 With 10 years of experience in UX research, data science, program evaluation, and human-centered design in public health and civic tech, I've helped local and state governments, public health agencies, startups, and civic tech groups uncover behavioral insights about their users through evidence-based research and build equity-focused, actionable data products—from maps and dashboards to case studies—so they can make informed and impactful decisions that improve the lives of their communities.
 Some of the clients I’ve worked with include Pima County Health Department, New York State Department of Health AIDS Institute, City of Los Angeles, US Digital Response, Food + Planet, and more.

-🌍 I’m passionate about using equitable and accountable data science to:
-- Advance environmental justice and climate change by establishing and tracking climate equity plans, ECJ metrics, evaluation plans, and community buy-in.
-- Develop climate roadmaps and quantitative models including greenhouse gas accounting, Net Zero goals, and Science-Based Targets.
-- Implement solutions and measure their effectiveness and impact to reduce emissions from animal agriculture and create a climate-stable, resilient, and just food system.
+**Research Interests:** I’m passionate about using equitable and accountable data science to advance climate change and health equity, climate adaptation and mitigation actions, local and state government climate resilience, spatial modeling, data visualization and analysis, and predictive modeling.
+I’m driven to use equitable and accountable data science and storytelling to advance climate justice and create a sustainable, resilient, and just food system.

-A little more about me: I was the founder of Jumana Design (DBA Elham Ali Consultancy), a participatory experience research studio working to advance equity in public service delivery, and former Lead Human-centered Design Advisor at Pima County Health Department.
+**A little more about me:** I was the founder of Jumana Design (DBA Elham Ali Consultancy), a participatory experience research studio working to advance equity in public service delivery, and former Lead Human-centered Design Advisor at Pima County Health Department.
 Previously, I launched equity research practices and supported over 13 government partners during COVID-19 crisis response, at US Digital Response, a nonprofit that activates highly-skilled technologists to governments to support the immediate needs of the public.
 I am a member of DataKind, Statisticians without Borders, Design Justice Network, Technologists for Public Good, and Climate Action Tech.

-🍎 Fun fact: At just 14 years old, I became the first person from Bahrain to successfully complete the entire series of [Kumon math](https://www.kumon.com/about-kumon/kumon-method) courses, spanning calculus, probability, and statistics.

-On a personal note, I live in sunny California with my partner and two funny cats.
-I co-founded [Spudnuts Comics](https://www.instagram.com/spudnutscomics/?hl=en) and [Unmuted with Elham Ali](https://open.spotify.com/show/3t0HajfVLLDYV7AeqF9oAr) Podcast.

----

 ## Skills

-- **UX research and design** (qualitative and quantitative research design, equity-driven community participatory research, survey design and analysis, survey reliability/validity, sampling techniques, experimentation, usability testing, tree testing, card sorting, A/B testing)
+- **UX research** (qualitative and quantitative research design, equity-driven community participatory research, survey design and analysis, survey reliability/validity, sampling techniques, experimentation, usability testing, tree testing, card sorting, A/B testing)
-- **Data analysis and statistical modeling** (R, Python, EDA, Git/Github, causal inference, PCA, k-means clustering, data wrangling, munging)
+- **Programming languages** (R, Python)
 - **Geospatial mapping** (exploratory and inferential spatial data analysis)
-- **Data visualization and storytelling** (Shiny and Flexdashboard application development, ggplot2, tidyverse)
+- **Data visualization and storytelling** (Shiny and flexdashboard, ggplot2, tidyverse)
 - **NLP classification** (sentiment analysis, text mining)
-- **Predictive Modeling** (linear regression, logistic regression)
+- **Predictive Modeling** (linear regression, logistic regression, decision trees, monte carlo simulation, cost-effectiveness simulations)
-- **Decision Analysis** (decision trees, Monte Carlo simulation, Markov models, cost-effectiveness analysis)

 Interested in ethical and accountable GenAI and open data science education.

----

 ## Projects